 VDPHL01 Clinical Trials

-As of October 2025, the Phase 2/3 clinical trial for VDPHL01 is ongoing.
-The study started on 6 November 2024, with primary completion currently scheduled for 1 July 2026 (NCT06724614).
-The drug is not approved and is not available for purchase yet.
+As of February 2026, the Phase 2/3 (‘302’) clinical trial for VDPHL01 is ongoing with topline data anticipated in the first half of 2026.
+The drug is not approved and is not available for purchase.

-Official milestones and any status changes are posted in the trial registry.
+Official milestones and any status changes are posted in the trial registry: ClinicalTrials.gov (NCT06724614).

 This page summarises the public data on VDPHL01 clinical development: key dates, study design, and what the timeline means for eventual market availability.